-Penafrancia Festival 2017 runs on September 8-17.
+Penafrancia Festival 2019 runs on September 13-29

-The religious festivities start with Traslacion or when she is transferred from her Basilica to the Naga Metropolitan Cathedral.
+The religious festivities start with Traslacion from the Basilica to the Naga Metropolitan Cathedral.
 Millions of devotees walk in a slow procession on the streets of Naga.
-The barefooted voyadores or the guardians of Ina take turns in ushering her throughout the parade.
+Then, the barefooted voyadores or the guardians of Ina take turns in ushering her throughout the parade.

 Following the Traslacion are the various non-religious activities.
-Various schools from all over Bicol take the streets of Naga on a civic-military parade, perhaps the longest I have ever witnessed.
-This is the extravaganza of baton-twirling majorettes and choreographed marching bands.
+Many schools from all over Bicol take the streets of Naga in a civic-military parade.
+In fact, the longest I ever witnessed.
+This is the extravaganza of baton-twirling majorettes & choreographed marching bands.

-Just like any other Philippine fiestas, street dancing always wow the people with the heart pounding drumbeats and colorful costumes.
+Just like any other Philippine fiestas, street dancing always wow the people with heart pounding drumbeats & colourful costumes.
 The Voyadores street dancing competition is just one of those.
-At night, the bars in Naga never run out of party gimmicks with endless flow of booze and pop music.
+At night, the bars in Naga never run out of party gimmicks with endless flow of booze & music.

 The Penafrancia Festival is one of the most spellbinding religious celebrations in the Philippines.
 It is a joyous display of faith in God through His mother, the blessed Nuestra Senora de Penafrancia.
 It is a long held tradition of spirituality that blesses the faithful.

 Comments ( 8 )